ericcornelissen/svgo-action/README.md

 [in the Workflow file], [in `.github/svgo-action.yml`], or [in another configuration file].
 Below you can find the available options.

-> :warning: In the future the action will have more options.
-See [#17] for
+> :information_source: In the future the action will have more options.
+See
-> progress in this regard.
+> [#17] for progress in this regard.

 - `dry-run`: If enabled, the action doesn't commit changes back.
   - Possible values: `false`, `true`